DS1TPT/ABF_Lang/README.md

 x represents the current pointer mode.
 There are 5 pointer modes: 0: char, 1: int, 2: double, 3: unsigned char, and 4: unsigned int. yyyyy represents the current memory address in decimal.

-When loading a file, you must specify a path and extension.
-The output values are different when loading and executing a file on one line and when executing the next line after loading a file.
-As an example, if you load and run the hw.abf file, the following output is displayed.
+When loading a file, you must specify the extension.
+Path is not required when the file is in the same directory.
 ```
-READY(0,00000)>> l`c:\abf\hw.abf`
-File Loaded c:\abf\hw.abf
-READY(0,00000)>> s
-Hello, world

-READY(0,00014)>> ku

-READY(0,00000)>> l`c:\abf\hw.abf`s
-File Loaded c:\abf\hw.abfHello, world
+;Windows example
+--import \lib\basic.abl
+--load c:\abf\helloworld.abf
+;Linux example
+--import /lib/basic.abl
+--load /abf/helloworld.abf
 ```
-As in the example, if both loading and execution are processed on one line, the output of the program is output without line breaks.
-On the other hand, if you run the file on the next line after loading, you can see that "Hello, world" is displayed normally.

 If an error occurs during command execution, an error message is displayed and the command execution is stopped.
 If the file is running, the file will stop being executed.
 An example error message is as follows:
 ```
 READY(0,00000)>> `
 ?Error name marker without command. cmd at 0, line 0
 READY(0,00000)>>
 ```
 The error message specifies where the error occurred in the command, such as "cmd at 0, line 0".
 If line is 0, an error occurred while entering and executing a command in the interpreter without loading a file.
-Error messages are output in the format "?Error ...".
+Error messages are output in the format "?[error message]".

 Before executing the command, the interpreter checks whether the number of opening and closing parts of the parentheses () of the if statement and the brackets [] of the loop statement are the same.
 If the number of open parts and the number of closed parts do not match, the following error message is displayed.
 ```